Bubbelbad/ShitChat/README.md

 # ShitChat

-This was an assignment in school for our C# course.
+I have forked this repository from a school assignment that we made in a group for our C# course.
 It's a WPF application that mimics a social media platform and saves the information locally in json-format.
+I wanted to further develop some parts to practice it myself, and maybe develop the app a little bit further too.

 ## Features